It was more than a funeral. It was a gathering that felt like a festival of gratitude.

 Between February 13 and 14, people from across Ekiti State and beyond assembled to celebrate the life of Chief Daniel Adedayo Ogboja, fondly known as Daddy Ogboja.
 The event drew clergy, political leaders, former students and community members who came not only to mourn, but to honour a man many described as a moral compass of his generation.
 The New Daily Prime was there to cover the ceremonies.

 The central message of the service was drawn from Psalm 90:12: “So teach us to number our days, that we may apply our hearts unto wisdom.”
-Preachers returned repeatedly to the verse, reminding the congregation that life is limited and must be lived with purpose.
+Preachers repeatedly returned to the verse, reminding the congregation that life is limited and must be lived with purpose.
 They said Daddy Ogboja’s 95 years on earth reflected a man who understood that principle.

 In 1980, the Ondo State Government named him one of the first six “Special Principals,” a recognition reserved for outstanding administrators.
 He retired in 1986, but his influence did not retire with him.